TimCosby/MusicDoctorJS/README.md

-# MusicDoctorJS
+# musicdoctor
-A javascript ver of MusicDoctor
+A Javascript Program for recommending music